-BITS RESET VALUE NAME FUNCTION 0 0 VREF Vref select: Bit $0 = 0 \rightarrow$ The internal reference is selected Bit $0 = 1 \rightarrow$ The external reference voltage is selected 1 0 MODE Continuous conversion mode/single conversion mode Bit 1 = 0 → Continuous conversion mode is selected An external clock signal is applied to the CONV CLK input in this mode.
+BITS RESET VALUE NAME FUNCTION 0 0 VREF Vref select: Bit $0 = 0 \rightarrow$ The internal reference is selected.
+Bit $0 = 1 \rightarrow$ The external reference voltage is selected.
+1 0 MODE Continuous conversion mode/single conversion mode Bit $1 = 0 \rightarrow$ Continuous conversion mode is selected.
+An external clock signal is applied to the CONV_CLK input in this mode.
 With every falling edge of the CONV_CLK signal a new converted value is written into the FIFO.
-Bit 1 = 1 \rightarrow Single conversion mode is selected In this mode, the CONV_CLK input functions as a $\overline{\text{CONVST}}$ input.
-A single conversion is initiated on the THS10064 by pulsing the $\overline{\text{CONVST}}$ input.
-On the falling edge of $\overline{\text{CONVST}}$, the sample and hold stages of the selected analog inputs are placed into hold simultaneously, and the conversion sequence for the selected channels is started.
+Bit 1 = 1 \rightarrow Single conversion mode is selected.
+In this mode, the CONV_CLK input functions as a CONVST input.
+A single conversion is initiated on the THS12082 by pulsing the CONVST input.
+On the falling edge of CONVST, the sample and hold stages of the selected analog inputs are placed into hold simultaneously, and the conversion sequence for the selected channels is started.
 The signal DATA_AV (data available) becomes active when the trigger condition is satisfied.
 2 0 PD Power down.
-Bit 2 = 0 → The ADC is active Bit 2 = 1 → Power down The reading and writing to and from the digital outputs is possible during power down.
+Bit $2 = 0 \rightarrow$ The ADC is active.
+Bit $2 = 1 \rightarrow$ Power down The reading and writing to and from the digital outputs is possible during power down.
 It is also possible to read out the FIFO.
 3, 4 0,0 CHSEL0, CHSEL1 Channel select Bit 3 and bit 4 select the analog input channel of the ADC.
 Refer to Table 10.
 5,6 1,0 DIFF0, DIFF1 Number of differential channels Bit 5 and bit 6 contain information about the number of selected differential channels.
 Refer to Table 10.
 7 0 SCAN Autoscan enable Bit 7 enables or disables the autoscan function of the ADC.
 Refer to Table 10.
 8,9 0,0 TEST0, TEST1 Test input enable Bit 8 and bit 9 control the test function of the ADC.
 Three different test voltages can be measured.
 This feedback allows the check of all hardware connections and the ADC operation.
 Refer to Table 11 for selection of the three different test voltages.
-The control signal DATA_AV is disabled in the test mode.
-Test voltage readings have to be done independent from DATA_AV.
-To get the THS10064 back to the normal operating mode, apply the initialization routine.